Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Finally, you can also save some money by driving more economically.
 You could save on gas.

 The first thing you can do is to slow down.
-You spend less gas when you are at 80 km/h than at 90 km/h.
+You spend less gas at 80 km/h than at 90 km/h.
 So, by keeping to the speed limit, you will save money and stay within the boundaries of the law.

-If you have a manual car, you can save gas by changing gear earlier.
+If you have a manual car, you can save gas by changing gears earlier.
 Do not wait until your engine is at 3000 RPM to change gear, change it at 2000.

 Another thing you can do is to avoid having useless things in your car.
 Do not keep things around.
 All the weight in your vehicle will make you consume more gas.

-If you want more tips on saving gas, there are tons of articles about that like this one.
+If you want more tips on saving gas, there are tons of articles like this one.

 Conclusion